Brain Aid Clinics

 • TENS (Transcutaneous Electrical Nerve Stimulation) – A device that sends electrical impulses to block pain signals.

-• Regenerative Medicine – Stem cell therapy and platelet-rich plasma (PRP) therapy are being explored for certain pain conditions.
+• Regenerative Medicine is an emerging field of research wherein stem cell therapy and platelet-rich plasma (PRP) therapy are being explored to help with certain pain conditions.

-• Transcranial Magnetic Stimulation (TMS) – A brain-based treatment option showing promise for certain chronic pain conditions.
+• Transcranial Magnetic Stimulation (TMS) is a brain-based non-invasive treatment option showing promise for certain chronic pain conditions.

 TMS is a non-invasive, medication-free treatment that uses magnetic pulses to target areas of the brain involved in pain processing.
 Research suggests that for some individuals, repetitive TMS (rTMS) may help reduce pain intensity and improve overall function.